DenisGultsev/DenisGultsev/README.md

-- 👋 Hi, I’m @DenisGultsev
+- 👋 Hi, I’m Denis Gultsev.
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning software developer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Yandex.
-- 📫 How to reach me ...
+- 📫 How to reach me https://t.me/librogardisto

 <!---
 DenisGultsev/DenisGultsev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.